 - Toothache: Gently floss around the sore tooth to see if a piece of food is causing the sore tooth/gums.
 If the pain persists, call our office so we can take a look at the tooth and potentially take X-rays, as the pain may be generated from something below the surface.

 - Broken jaw: Because there is a risk of causing severe breathing problems, we recommend you seek immediate medical attention from your local area hospital if you have broken or dislocated your jaw.

 We take pride in always being available whenever you need us.
-If you experience a dental emergency, don’t hesitate to contact our Issaquah dentists, Drs.
-Oleg and Nikole Shvartsur.
+If you experience a dental emergency, don’t hesitate to contact our Issaquah dentists, Dr. Oleg, Dr. Nikole and Dr. Sakai.